Joyland (TR/ST album)

 Joyland is the second studio album by Canadian electronic music project TR/ST, fronted by Robert Alfons.
 It was released on March 4, 2014 through Arts & Crafts Records in North America.
 The album debuted at No. 12 on the Billboard Dance/Electronic Albums chart.

-Three singles have been released to promote the album: "Rescue, Mister", "Capitol" and "Are We Arc?", all accompanied by music videos.
+Three singles were released to promote the album: "Rescue, Mister", "Capitol" and "Are We Arc?", all accompanied by music videos.

 Development

 The album was developed solely by Robert Alfons since Austra's Maya Postepski left TR/ST shortly after the release of their debut studio album.
 Joyland was "written in different places in the world while touring" as opposed to the first album which was primarily developed in Toronto.
 In Alfons' opinion that made a big difference, because the album was now influenced by the vast "energy from the live shows" and a boost of self-confidence.
 Alfons also states that this boost has led him to be "a bit more playful with many aspects of the record", especially his vocals.